janetvanbilsen/Twitter-Mining-Raspberry_Pi/README.md

 ### Monitoring Progress ###

 #### Viewing Running Log ####
-A running log of the process of the mining is be produced by CATS and saved as `mining_Log.txt`.
+A running log of the process of the mining is be produced by CATS and saved as `mining_log.txt`.
 This log includes tweet collection date&time and tweet creation date&time in csv format.<br />

 Example log:<br />
 `2020-11-12 13:15:44.214850, 2020-11-12 13:15:39`<br />